AdebolaShelby/sql/README.md

 ## Correlated Subqueries

-* Create a report of all employees whose salary is above the average in their office
+* Create a report of all employees whose salary is above the average in their office.

     ## Query
     ![correlated subquery](images/image-23.png)